texttheater/produce/manual.md

 Produce is thus designed as a tool that copies Make’s virtues and improves a great deal on its deficiencies by using a still simple, but much more powerful syntax for mapping targets to dependencies.
-Only the core of Make is mimicked – advanced functions of Make such as built-in rules specific to compiling C programs are not covered.
+Only the core functionality of Make is mimicked – advanced functions of Make such as built-in rules specific to compiling C programs are not covered.
 Produce is general-purpose.

 Build automation: basic requirements
 ------------------------------------